Pioreactor/docs.pioreactor/developer-guide/04-Automations/02-writing-automations-1.md

 This uses the dosing controller class, `DosingController`, which controls which dosing automation is running.
 By using `DosingAutomationJobContrib`, our new `NaiveTurbidostat` class is automatically discovered by `DosingController` and referenced by the `automation_name` we chose, `naive_turbidostat`.

 Run the script with `python3 naive_turbidostat.py`.
 This will start the job.
-After a minute, you may notice that errors are thrown - that's because there's no optical density measurements being sent!
+After a minute, you may notice that errors are thrown - that's because there's no optical density measurements being produced!

 #### Editing attributes over MQTT (optional)